Bodhi contacted us after his insurer declined a claim on his private health insurance policy for treatment of a lung condition.

-Bodhi took out a private health insurance.
-He made a claim for treatment of a lung condition in early 2018 that his insurer had declined.
+Bodhi had been diagnosed with a lung condition shortly before he took out a private health insurance.
+He made a claim on his policy for treatment for his lung condition soon after, but his insurer declined the claim.
 His insurer said his policy didn’t cover him for pre-existing medical conditions.

-Bodhi said he had no idea he wasn’t covered, and no one had explained this to him until now.
+We asked Bodhi what happened and he said no one had explained that he wasn’t covered by the policy until now.
 We checked the policy terms.
 These explained that pre-existing medical conditions weren’t covered.
 We also asked the insurer for the medical evidence it had relied on.
 The GP’s notes showed that Bodhi had been diagnosed with a lung condition shortly before he took out the policy.